 rights, psychopath, animal rights, abortion

 Ferzan, Kimberly Kessler, "Living on the Edge: The Margins of Legal Personhood, Symposium Foreword" (2008).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2596.